Every Therapist-in-Training Thinks They're the One Who Won't Be Good Enough

 Everyone here gets it except me.

-It doesn't announce itself.
-It doesn't feel dramatic.
-It just settles into your chest like something you've always known but were trying not to look at.
+It's not dramatic.
+It just kind of settles into your chest.
 And from that point on, you start collecting evidence.
-You notice the classmate who always asks the perfect follow-up question.
-The one who seems completely unfazed during role plays.
+The classmate who always asks the perfect follow-up question.
+The one who seems completely chill during role plays.
 The one whose reflections sound like poetry while yours sound like you're reading off a cereal box.

 The Secret Nobody Shares

-Here's what I need you to know, and I need you to really let this land: that classmate who seems so confident?
+Okay, I need you to hear this: that classmate who seems so confident?
 She went home last night and journaled two pages about how she's not smart enough for this program.
-The one who asks great questions in class?
-He rehearses them in his head for ten minutes before raising his hand because he's terrified of sounding stupid.
+The one who asks great questions?
+He literally rehearses them in his head for ten minutes before raising his hand.
 The one who seems calm during role plays?
-She dissociates a little.
-It's not calm.
-It's freeze.
+She's not calm.
+She's dissociating a little.
+That's freeze, not confidence.

 Everyone in your cohort — every single one — has a version of the thought you're having.
+Imposter syndrome in counseling students isn't a personality flaw.
+It's practically a rite of passage.
 They're all looking around the room the same way you are, scanning for evidence that everyone else belongs here more than they do.

 It's a room full of people who feel like impostors, each one convinced they're the only one.